K-12 Visits to the Science Center and Planetarium

 Here is how to proceed:

-Important: Please note that the sign SCV available on the blue banner at the top of a given date means that a single class has already made a reservation for that date and so there is no more room for a large group of two or more classes.
-However, there is still room for another single class visit.
-So, if you are bringing a single group of less than 48, please look for dates on the calendar that show this sign and use one of them if at all feasible, so that we can keep as many dates as possible open for large groups.
+Important: Please note that the sign SCV available on the blue banner at the top of a given date means that a group of 30 to 48 has already made a reservation for that date and so there is only room left for another group of the same size.
+So, if you are bringing a single group of less than 48, please look for dates on the calendar that show this SCV sign and use one of them if at all feasible, so that we can keep as many dates as possible open for large groups.

-Step 3.
-To confirm your reservation, you need to fill up the reservation form and submit it electronically.
+- Step 3.
+To schedule a reservation, you need to fill in the reservation form and submit it electronically.
 It is only upon reception of that form that your reservation will first be scheduled and then confirmed by e-mail.
 To find this form click here.
 Note that the planetarium presentations are quite flexible and can accommodate special requests which can be indicated on the form (please try to be specific).

-6. Arrival and parking: Bus(es) and cars should drop arriving groups at the front entrance to the college, at the foot of the large stairway that goes from Verdugo Road to the Administration building (AD on the map); this is on the north bound side of Verdugo (see map at http://www.glendale.edu/maps).
+5. Arriving and parking: Buses and cars should drop arriving groups at the front entrance to the college on Verdugo Road at the foot of the large stairway that goes to the administration building (see map at http://www.glendale.edu/maps).
 Your guides will meet you at the top of stairs and direct your groups to the appropriate location in the CS building.
-Buses may park in the upper GCC parking lot or at Verdugo Park if you are eating lunch there.
+Buses may park at Verdugo Park across the street from the college.
 Cars may park in the parking structure but will require temporary parking permits.
-Let us know if you need such permits and we will e-mail you a copy that you can duplicate for all the cars that will be coming.
+Let us know if you need such permits and we will e-mail you a copy that you may duplicate for each car.

 Please note that, because of classes and other demands on our personnel and our facilities, we operate with very tight scheduling.
-Therefore we cannot overstate the importance of your prompt arrival, preferably 10 minutes before your assigned time so that we can give you a quick orientation and take your students to the appropriate rooms.
-Groups that are more than 5 minutes late to the planetarium may have part or all of their presentation cancelled.
+Therefore we cannot overstate the importance of your prompt arrival, preferably10 minutes before your assigned time, so that we can give you a quick orientation and take your students to the appropriate rooms.
 If you feel you are going to be late for some reason, please let us know by calling us at 1-818-240-1000 ext.
 3942.
 Unfortunately, lost time cannot be made up, so if you are late programs will be shortened.

 We all look forward to your visit.